stefanofa/awesome/TOPICS.md

 *   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

 ## lua

 *   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

-## neovim

-*   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins